tc39/notes/es7/2017-01/jan-26.md

 AWB: It's important to think through the cross-cutting concerns first.

-BF: This ties into the global module registry; I am not sure it's needed.
+BFS: This ties into the global module registry; I am not sure it's needed.

 DH: I think the registry could be in userspace